Remote

 Drawing Requirements

-When creating planning drawings for house extension designs, it's important to carefully consider aspects such as scale and proportionality, corner massing, boundary relationships, and roof junction complexity.
-This type of extension requires a high level of architectural coordination, which is crucial for ensuring compliance with building regulations drawings and for developing effective online architectural plans.
+When developing house extension plans, it's crucial to focus on key aspects such as scale and proportionality, corner massing, boundary relationships, and roof junction complexity.
+This type of architectural design requires a high level of coordination, which is essential for ensuring compliance with building regulations drawings and for creating effective online architectural plans under permitted development.

 Rear Infill Extensions